Why do you charge by the word rather than by the hour?

 Once the sample edit is complete and returned to you, you can ask questions about it and we'll mutually decide if we're a good fit.
 I'll also confirm the total cost of the service you're hiring me to perform.
 (Though the rates provided on my Services & Rates page are written such that this can be calculated before you ever reach out to me.)

-If we move forward, I'll book you in my calendar for the full edit.
-(Or the manuscript evaluation, or the sensitivity read.)
+If we move forward, I'll book you in my calendar for the service you've chosen.

 Two weeks before the start date we agreed on, I'll email you to request your manuscript so that I can calculate the word count and draft our contract.
 Whatever version you send me at this stage is the version I'll be working on, so make sure it's ready to go!

-I send you the contract electronically through Adobe Sign.
+I send you the contract through a secure electronic document-signing service.
 It will include the total cost of the service you've booked and the deposit amount.
 The deposit needs to be sent before the start date in the contract.
 This is your chance to ask me any questions about the contents of the contract!
-Then you sign it (also electronically) and send payment.
+Then you sign it and send the deposit.

-On the start date stipulated in our contract, I'll start work and email you to let you know!
+On the start date stipulated in our contract, assuming I've received the deposit and any other materials necessary for your project, I'll start work and email you to let you know!
 When I edit, I do multiple "passes" of the manuscript, going through it from start to finish and double-checking (or triple-checking!) my work and my notes.
-As I work, I might need to email you with some questions, but there shouldn't be very many.
+I might need to email you with some questions as I go along, but there shouldn't be very many.

 Once work is complete (on or before the due date in the contract), I'll email you again to let you know, and I'll send you a watermarked PDF containing part of the edited version of your project.
-This is called "proof of work".
-At that point, the remainder of the cost of the service is due!
+This is called "proof of work."
+At that point, the other 50% of the project cost is due.

 Once I've been paid in full, I'll send you the full edited version, along with any other relevant documents.
 I'll also likely send you a general guide outlining how best (in my experience!) to approach revising the manuscript based on my edits and comments.